ibm-cloud-docs/discovery/custom-config.md

 - `"enrichment" : string` - *required* - The type of enrichment to use on this field.
 To extract {{site.data.keyword.nlushort}} enrichments use `natural_language_understanding`, to perform Element Classification use `elements`.

-  **Note:** When using the `elements` enrichment, it is important to follow the guidelines specified in [Element Classification](/docs/services/discovery?topic=discovery-element-classification#element-classification) documentation.
+  When you use the `elements` enrichment, it is important to follow the guidelines specified in [Element Classification](/docs/discovery?topic=discovery-element-classification) documentation.
 Specifically, only PDF files can be ingested when this enrichment is specified.
+  {: note}

-- `"source_field" : string` - *required* - The source field that will be enriched.
+- `"source_field" : string` - *required* - The source field to be enriched.
 This field must exist in your source after the `json_normalizations` operation has completed.
-- `"destination_field" : string` - *required* - The name of the container object where enrichments will be created.
+- `"destination_field" : string` - *required* - The name of the container object where enrichments are created.

-  **Note:** Field names defined in your configuration must meet the restrictions defined in [Field Name Requirements](#field_reqs).
+  Field names defined in your configuration must meet the restrictions defined in [Field Name Requirements](#field_reqs).
+  {: note}

 ### Element Classification enrichments
 {: #element_classification_enrichments}

-When using Element Classification, each `elements` enrichment object must contain an `"options": {}` object with the following parameters specified:
+When you use the Element Classification, each `elements` enrichment object must contain an `"options": {}` object with the following parameters specified:

 - `"model" : string` - *required* - The element extraction model to be used with on this document.
 Currently supported models are: `contract`

-**Note:** When using the `elements` enrichment, it is important to follow the guidelines specified in [Element Classification](/docs/services/discovery?topic=discovery-element-classification#element-classification) documentation.
+When you use the `elements` enrichment, it is important to follow the guidelines specified in [Element Classification](/docs/discovery?topic=discovery-element-classification).
 Specifically, only PDF files can be ingested when this enrichment is specified.
+{: note}

 ### Natural Language Understanding enrichments
 {: #nlu_enrichments}

-When using {{site.data.keyword.nlushort}}, each object within the `enrichments` array must also contain an `"options": { "features": { } }` object that contains one or more of the following enrichments:
+When you use the {{site.data.keyword.nlushort}}, each object within the `enrichments` array must also contain an `"options": { "features": { } }` object that contains one or more of the following enrichments:

 ### categories
 {: #nlu_categories}